-2022, 2023 and 2024 data are estimates, and there is no guarantee that past trends will continue.
+2022, 2023 and 2024 data are estimates, and there is no guarantee that past trends will continue or forecasts will be realised.
 Past performance does not predict future returns.

 "Credit quality in aggregate has mostly held up as nominal growth and revenues have held up.
 However, it is damage to the weakest 10-15% of companies that often causes the credit cycle to unravel.
 That's what we think we are seeing now."